 This weekly publication was founded to honor my brother Tim’s memory and is designed to bring awareness to mental health maintenance.
 Each story submitted is from one of our clients and is dedicated to anyone who battles depression, anxiety, loneliness, addiction, etc. We sincerely hope these stories bring you joy and warm your heart as much as they do ours!
-Remember, if you’re feeling hopeless, help is just a phone call away, please call the suicide prevention hotline at 800-273-8255 to speak with a mental health professional.
+Remember, if you’re feeling hopeless, help is just a phone call away, someone cares, please call the suicide prevention hotline at 800-273-8255 to speak with a mental health professional.
 It is NEVER shameful to focus on your mental health!!

 After being a Police Officer for 14 years, I got hurt.
 This was not just an injury where the doctors could fix me up and put me back on the road, but I had surgery after surgery and my doctors insisted I did NOT return to police work.

 My entire life I wanted to be a Police Officer, it took me years to get onto a department, and being a woman, I had to work harder to earn the respect I deserved.
 But I made it and I absolutely loved what I was doing!!
 I wanted to make a positive impact on the community and help people any way I could.
 I was also a mom and grew up with dogs my entire life.
 We had one big Bernese Mountain Dog while I was a police officer.
 Everything was perfect!
 A career I dreamed of and I was making a difference, not just patrolling, but educating the public how to stay safe, how parents to keep their kids safe, for teenage girls and women to be safe, besides many other policing, and a husband, 3 beautiful children, a goofy dog, a beautiful house with a nice yard, and nice cars to drive!!
 Until I got hurt.
 Everything went downhill.